BipulRaman/BipulRaman/README.md

 ### Hello World ! 👋

-I am Bipul Raman, a Software Developer working at Microsoft in India.
+I am **Bipul Raman**, a Software Developer working at **Microsoft** in India.
 I am a full stack Developer seasoned in design and development of applications, having specialization in Microsoft Technologies, Office365 & Azure Cloud.
 I am also learning next generation technologies like Machine Learning and Quantum Computing.

 ### Experiences
 I have experience and expertise on developing Cloud based Solutions for industries from various domain.
 I have also worked at *Aircraft Research and Design Center (HAL)* for an automation project using micro-controller programming on an Indigenous Light Combat Aircraft.